 At St Patrick's we are always praising and encouraging positive behaviour where possible.
-Please see below our initiatives:
+Please find below some of our initiatives:

 Each child has an individual Stamp Book.
 They will receive a stamp each day for positive behaviour.
 When they complete a page with 20 stamps, their teacher will give them a reward which has been carefully decided between teachers to ensure these are age appropriate e.g. bring in a teddy or a night off homework etc.

 Every class will start off the term with an empty jar.
 Each time a child in the class shows an act of kindness they will place a fuzzy ball in the jar.
 The important thing is that each member of the class must put a fuzzy ball in the jar before it is full – this is to promote teamwork.
 Once the jar is full, the teacher will give the children a whole class reward e.g. watch a movie or extra P.E.